-In Judgement each player assumes the role of one of the five 'Everlasting', demigods who live on the Shadow Plane known as In-Between.
-Each of the five were once champions of their race.
-They transcended from mortals to demigods whilst on a quest to destroy the gods of old.
+In Judgement, players assume the role of one of the five 'Everlasting', demigods who live on the Shadow Plane known as Between.
+Each of the five were once champions of their race, before transcending from mortals to demigods whilst on a quest to destroy the gods of old.

-The five primary races of Onathien came together to select the five who became the Everlasting.
+Their quest was bestowed upon them at The Gathering, a time when the primary races of Athien came together to select five among them, so they could travel to the plane of shadow and stop the meddling of the old gods.
 The Orcs and Dwarves nominated their most respected spiritual leaders, Krognar and Bruell to guide the five.
-The Elves and Minotaurs nominated their most powerful mage and warrior to challenge the gods.
+The Elves and Minotaurs nominated their most powerful mage, Ista, and warrior Grul, to challenge the gods.
 By consensus the humans provided their greatest knight, Tomas, to provide leadership for the company.

-As one of the Everlasting you summon heroes from the mortal world of Onathien to InBetween so they can harvest souls at your behest.
+As one of the Everlasting, you summon heroes from the mortal world of Athien, to the shadow plane (Between), so they can harvest souls at your behest.
 Souls that give you power and sustain your immortality.
 This is the game of Judgement.